-ROCKY MOUNT, NORTH CAROLINA – North Carolina Wesleyan College kicked off its fall semester on August 19 by welcoming 275 new and 731 returning students to campus.
+ROCKY MOUNT, NORTH CAROLINA – North Carolina Wesleyan University kicked off its fall semester on August 19 by welcoming 275 new and 731 returning students to campus.
 Recruitment efforts for this incoming class were focused on local recruitment, a diverse representation and building upon the College’s growing academic programs.

 Local students continue to comprise a significant portion of the 2020 freshman class.
 Sixty-five students arrived at North Carolina Wesleyan from Nash, Edgecombe, Wilson, Halifax and Franklin counties, accounting for approximately 24% of the incoming student body.
 Three local students have made a great impact on the NCWC campus already – William, Sarah and Morgan Waters.
 The three are from Scotland Neck and attended Hobgood Academy in Halifax County.
 The fact that all three are from Hobgood Academy is not unique, but it is rare for triplets to enroll and stay at a local college.